cannatag/ldap3/docs/manual/source/ssltls.rst

 ----

 Three SASL mechanisms are currently implemented in the ldap3 library: EXTERNAL, DIGEST-MD5 and GSSAPI (Kerberos, via the gssapi package).
-Even if DIGEST-MD5 is **deprecated** and moved to historic (RFC6331, July 2011) because it is **"insecure and unsuitable for use in protocols"** (as stated by the RFC) I've developed the authentication phase of the protocol because it is still used in LDAP servers.
+Even if DIGEST-MD5 is **deprecated** and moved to historic (RFC6331, July 2011) because it is **insecure and unsuitable for use in protocols** (as stated by the RFC) I've developed the authentication phase of the protocol because it is still used in LDAP servers.

 External
 ^^^^^^^^